mafm/ledger.fs/README.md

 Ledger.fs is like John Wiegley's [Ledger](http://www.ledger-cli.org/), but [simpler](https://github.com/mafm/ledger.py/blob/master/doc/Ledger.md).

+This code is basically a rewrite of an earlier python equivalent - [ledger.py](https://github.com/mafm/ledger.py/).
+The python code was not particularly complex, but the FSharp code is dramatically easier to understand and extend because of the help from the type system.
+It also runs an order of magnitude more quickly.

 ## What it does

 Ledger.fs reads an input file that's written in a simple file like this: